 A "Boating Accident Report" form is located near the back of this manual to assist you in reporting an accident.
-For additional information, visit www.uscgboating.org.
+If you need additional information regarding accident reporting, please call the Boating Safety Hotline, 800-368-5647 or uscgboating.org.